gatineausoftware/data-profile/README.md

 ### to do
+2. rather unhappy error message regarding kryo serialization if sample size is too big for profiling
 3. do functions need to be compiled to execute on cluster?
 6. get repl development working ** Yes.  however cannot submit functions defined in REPL**
 8. compare performance of clojure vs scala.